-Royal College (2007) Position Scientific Paper 1: Gilman et al 2001 (Ref 6) Discrimination in society means that some LGB people experience greater than expected mental health and substance abuse problems the precise causal mechanism at this point remains unknown .
-Therefore, studies are needed that directly test mediational hypotheses to evaluate, for example, the relative salience of social stigmatization and of psychosocial and lifestyle factors as potential contributors against homosexual people causes them to be unhappy or worse, mentally ill.
+Royal College (2007) Position Scientific Paper 1: Gilman et al 2001 (Ref 6) Discrimination in the precise causal mechanism at this point society means that remains unknown.
+Therefore, studies some LGB people are needed that directly test mediational experience greater than hypotheses to evaluate, for example, the expected mental health relative salience of social stigmatization and substance abuse and of psychosocial and lifestyle factors as problems potential contributors worse, mentally ill.
 Commitment to [this position] would be premature, however, and should be discouraged.
 In fact, a number of potential interpretations need to be considered, and progress toward scientific understanding will be achieved only by eliminating competing explanations ..."